-(viii) Clause 2.3 - Land Use Table and Zone Objectives
+Section 2.3 Land Use Table and Zone Objectives

-The site is zoned RE1 - Public Recreation under the MLEP 2011.
+The site is zoned RE1 - Public Recreation under the IWLEP 2022.
 The development is permitted with consent within the land use table.
-The development is consistent with the objectives of the RE1 - Public Recreation zone.
+The proposed modification is consistent with the objectives of the RE1 - Public Recreation zone.